mattlianje/etl4s/docs/index.md

 ---

 **Single file.
-Zero dependencies.
-Pure Scala.**
+Zero dependencies.**

-A library, not a framework.
-Without discipline, data teams drown in sprawling, coupled codebases. etl4s imposes one constraint: `extract ~> transform ~> load`.
+**etl4s** is a header-file lib (not a framework) that lets you structure your code like whiteboard-style diagrams.
+It was created because without an imposed discipline, data teams drown in sprawling, infra-coupled codebases.

 Chain with `~>`, parallelize with `&`, inject config with `.requires`.
 Works anywhere: scripts, Spark, Flink, your server.

 ---